Visiting Ireland in January: Weather, Packing, and a City-by-City Itinerary

 I’m going to answer this question with a resounding YES – but there is a caveat.

-After the peak tourist season in Ireland (late June through mid-September), and prior to the run up to Christmas, many small and rural attractions will close for the season.
+After the peak tourist season in Ireland (mid-May through mid-September), and prior to the run up to Christmas, many small and rural attractions will close for the season.

-Those that do stay open through the end of December will often close for the months of January and February, opening again in time for the St. Patrick's Day festivities.
+Those that do stay open through the end of December will often reduce their hours or close in the months of January and February, opening again in time for the St. Patrick’s Day festivities.

 The busiest and most popular attractions, including most city sites in Dublin, Galway, Kilkenny, and Killarney, as well as favorites like the Cliffs of Moher, Bunratty Castle, and the Rock of Cashel, remain open year round.